 Every class at MIT gets their own customized “Brass Rat,” a brass class ring that they get to design!
 Erick P. went to the big reveal ceremony for his class’s Brass Rat, and wrote this blog post about it.

 “I’m never short on inspiration here, only short on time.”
 Blogger Natasha B. on one of her whirlwind weeks of arts experiences at MIT.

-MIT’s senior capstone mechanical engineering product design class (known as 2.009) has grown into a huge spectacle that attracts audience members from around the globe.
-It’s the closest thing at MIT to the campus spirit-unifying atmosphere of a football game.
+MIT’s senior capstone mechanical engineering product design class (known as 2.009) has grown into a huge campus spectacle (it’s the closest thing at MIT to the campus spirit-unifying atmosphere of a football game).
 In this blog, Michael C. gives us a play-by-play of what it’s like in the weeks leading up to the event.

 Yuliya K. writes a letter to her past high school self about the things she wished she had focused on more in high school, and the things that turned out to not be that big of a deal after she left the hallways of high school.